SyneRBI/SIRF/doc/UserGuide.md

 ##### IterativeReconstructor (PET)

 Class for PET reconstruction algorithms that use Ordered Subsets technique whereby the acquisition data is split into subsets, and the objective function and its gradient are represented as the sums of components corresponding to subsets.
 Typically, one iteration of such algorithm would deal with one subset, and is therefore referred to as sub-iteration.
-Inherits the methods of Reconstructor.
+Inherits the methods of `Reconstructor`.

 ###### Methods (in addition to those of Reconstructor):